-After the mild spring of 2017, undergrowth is especially dense and may sometimes seem to block your path completely.
+After a hot dry spring, undergrowth may be especially dense and may sometimes seem to block your path completely.
 It's because our walks often choose less-used paths that few people walk and they can get choked by bracken, brambles, nettles and high grass.
+Fields may be dry and clumpy and you then need good boots to spare your ankles.
 Stiles often get overgrown, making them difficult to climb over.
 The walk you are doing may have been are planned in the winter months when undergrowth had died back.
 Please persevere BUT always cover your legs, and possibly your arms, unless the walk is obviously on bare heath, wide chalky paths, etc. (read the description!).
 If each walker could swish away just a little of the undergrowth with a stick etc., the path will gradually become unclogged!

 Please be aware of the danger of ticks, some of which can spread lyme disease.
 (See the web literature about prompt action.)
 Early summer is a time for calving.
 Keep a good distance from cow and calf.